 2. Marvelous Marvin Hagler: Hagler was a dominant middleweight for a full decade.
 Avoided by the champions of his time, he finally won the world title in 1980 and held it for over six years, defeating, among others, Vito Antuefermo, Alan Minter, Roberto Duran, Thomas Hearns and John Mugabi, as he tallied 62 victories in 67 bouts.

 1. Pernell Whitaker: Arguably the finest boxer, pound-for-pound, of the 1990’s, “Sweet Pea” won world titles in four divisions and did not suffer a truly legitimate defeat until he was 35-years-old.
 One of the greatest defensive boxers of all-time, he boasts victories (official or unofficial) over such excellent fighters as Freddie Pendleton, Azumah Nelson, Jose Luis Ramirez, James McGirt, and of course, Julio Cesar Chavez.

-Honourable Mentions: Jiro Watanabe, Duilio Loi, Cornelius Boza-Edwards, Mark Johnson, Hilario Zapata, Rolando Navarette, Winky Wright, Lou Brouillard, Melio Bettina, Al McCoy, Jose Luis Ramirez, Rafael Limon, Yoko Gushiken, Ayub Kalule, Hector Camacho, Antonio Tarver, Daniel Zaragoza, Sergio Martinez, Guillermo Rigondeaux, Michael Moorer, Zab Judah, Johnny Wilson, Naseem Hamed.
+Honourable Mentions: Jiro Watanabe, Duilio Loi, Cornelius Boza-Edwards, Mark Johnson, Hilario Zapata, Rolando Navarette, Winky Wright, Marvin Johnson, Melio Bettina, Terence Crawford, Al McCoy, Jose Luis Ramirez, Rafael Limon, Yoko Gushiken, Ayub Kalule, Vasyl Lomachenko, Hector Camacho, Antonio Tarver, Daniel Zaragoza, Sergio Martinez, Guillermo Rigondeaux, Michael Moorer, Oleksandr Usyk, Zab Judah, Johnny Wilson, Naseem Hamed.